"Welcome to The Daily Show with Jon Stewart. Ironically enough, I'm Stephen Colbert."

 - The idea did bring in some people you probably wouldn't associate with wrestling, including Pee-Wee Herman (which, at least canonically, Vince was pissed at) and Bob Barker (who turned the show into The Price Is RAW and seemed to be having quite a bit of fun).

 - The animated series Tales From The Crypt Keeper, based on Tales from the Crypt, was occasionally hijacked by EC Comics' other narrators, the Vault-Keeper from The Vault of Horror and the Old Witch from The Haunt of Fear.

-- Parodied by The Onion in their video sketches, where Clifford Banes has never once appeared as host of In the Know with Clifford Banes, owing to an increasingly unlikely series of circumstances.
-Unless you count the time one of his guest hosts claimed to be Clifford in an incredibly lifelike mask.
+- Parodied by The Onion in their video sketches, where Clifford Banes has never appeared as host of In the Know with Clifford Banes due to an increasingly unlikely series of circumstances...unless you count the time one of his guest hosts claimed to be Clifford in an incredibly lifelike mask.